deadlyjack/Acode/plugins/cordova.plugins.diagnostic/README.md

 Returns true if the device has Bluetooth capabilities AND if Bluetooth setting is switched on (same on Android, iOS and Windows 10 UWP)

-On Android this requires permission `<uses-permission android:name="android.permission.BLUETOOTH" />`
+On Android this requires permission `<uses-permission android:name="android.permission.BLUETOOTH" />` Calling on iOS 13+ will request runtime permission to access Bluetooth (if not already requested).

     cordova.plugins.diagnostic.isBluetoothAvailable(successCallback, errorCallback);